theory/justatheory/content/post/management/flex-your-biceps.md

 standing desk.
 Such perks are nice, but not materially meaningful.[^biceps-mac] The choices that warm the creative worker's heart have much more to do with autonomy and decision-making than fringe benefits.
-Let teams choose their projects, decide on technologies, organize responsibilities, make the plans to execute.
+Let teams choose their projects, decide on technologies, self-organize, make the plans to execute.
 People empowered to take initiative and make decisions without micromanagement or post-hoc undermining find motivation and reward in the work itself.
 Let them do it!

 ### Equality/Fairness